-- Whenever a new request for tender (RFT) is issued, a link to the details will be sent to your valid e-mail account.
+- Whenever a new request for tender (RFT) or request for quotation (RFQ) is issued, a link to the details will be sent to your valid e-mail account.

 - Clicking on the link will take you to the IMC website where you will log in using your normal member login details.

 - You are then able to submit an expression of interest for the subject RFQ or RFT.